 Dr. David M. Harris

-The team at Clovercroft is honored to have such a well-respected, lauded veterinarian as Dr. Harris join us.
+The team at Clovercroft is honored to have such a well-respected, lauded veterinarian as Dr. Harris on our staff.
 His exceptional bedside manner and easy-going personality will help you and your pets feel welcome and cared for the moment you meet him.
-Dr. Harris is a lifelong resident of Middle Tennessee and lives in Arrington with his wife Paula.
+Dr. Harris is a lifelong resident of Middle Tennessee and lives in Thompson’s Station with his wife Paula.
 He is a graduate of the University of Tennessee College of Veterinary Medicine.
 David began his professional career as an intern in Houston, TX.
 Shortly thereafter, he established, owned and operated a small animal hospital in Murfreesboro for 25 years.

 While practicing in Murfreesboro, Dr. Harris served as an officer for the Rutherford County Veterinary Society, was the County Mayor’s representative on the Animal Control Board, and was a member of the Board of Directors for Middle Tennessee Christian School.
 Dr. Harris has been recognized on multiple occasions as the recipient of the Murfreesboro’ Daily News Journal “Ruthie Award” for Best Veterinarian.
 Dr. Harris is an active member of the Tennessee Veterinary Medical Association and the American Veterinary Medical Association.

 Outside of work, Dr. Harris spends his time babysitting his grandchildren.
 He also enjoys hiking, cycling, reading, and American Saddlebred Horses.
-His family pets include four horses, a cat, two Shetland Sheepdogs, and a Spitz rescue.
+His family pets include numerous horses, cats and dogs (just as you would expect).

 Dr. Harris loves to teach and tell stories.
 He is known for saying, “there is a story associated with each human/animal bond”, and “the best reward comes from helping people and their pets”.
 He invites you to share your pet’s story with him!